C2SM/git-course/advanced/slides/slides.md

 <https://github.com/C2SM/c2sm.github.io>

 <!--
-Do the whole cycle live: open an issue, fork or branch, make a small edit, commit, open a pull request referencing the issue, let the checks run, look at the preview deployment, review it, merge, delete the branch, sync the fork.
+- Do the whole cycle live: issue → fork/branch → small edit → commit → PR referencing the issue → checks run → preview deployment → review → merge → delete branch → sync fork

-Have the repository and a browser already open and logged in.
-Narrate what you are clicking, and keep the browser zoom high enough to read from the back.
+- Have the repository and a browser already open and logged in

-The checks take a couple of minutes.
-Fill that time with questions rather than watching a spinner.
+- Narrate what you're clicking, keep browser zoom high enough to read from the back

-If the network fails, fall back to describing the pull request lifecycle diagram from the earlier slide and go straight to the exercise.
+- Checks take a couple of minutes - fill that time with questions rather than watching a spinner
--->
+- If the network fails: fall back to describing the PR lifecycle diagram from the earlier slide, go straight to the exercise -->

 ---